Studying the dynamics of model catalysts

 Observing surface reactions under ambient conditions

+With our new NAP-STM, we are just starting to measure model catalysts under conditions close to a reaction environment, obtaining information about topological changes as a function of pressure and temperature.
 To complement the real space information from STM with information on the chemical state of metal clusters and support materials under reaction conditions, we use near ambient pressure x-ray photoelectron spectroscopy (NAP-XPS) at synchrotrons.
 While the size and composition of catalysts can be controlled to a high degree using chemical synthesis methods, a non-zero size distribution and some ligands at the particle surface typically remain.
 Instead, we prepare samples with our laser evaporation source here in Munich, which produces truly monodisperse, ligand-free metal clusters.
 This way, we can compare the catalytic behavior of particles just one atom apart in size.

 B. Zugic, L. Wang, C. Heine, D.N.
 Zakharov, B.A.J.
 Lechner, E.A.
 Stach, J. Biener, M. Salmeron, R.J.
 Madix, C.M.
 Friend, “Dynamic Restructuring Drives Catalytic Activity on Nanoporous Gold-Silver Alloy Catalysts", Nat.
 Mater., 16, 558-564 (2017).